Welcome to the Model European Parliament!

 National Level

 On a national level, the MEP encourages European activities, initiated by National Committees.
-In every country national MEP organisations play a leading role, acting as hosts to an annual national event.
-As many schools as possible, from different regions, with students from different social backgrounds are invited to join this European project.
+In every country, national MEP organisations play a leading role, acting as hosts to an annual national event.
+As many schools and educational organisations as possible, from different regions, with students from different social backgrounds are invited to join this European project.
 The National Committees promote the development of the European dimension in new establishments as well as ensure the continuation of European activities in schools that have been participating in the MEP already.

 How our Sessions work

-Two EU 28+ sessions take place a year in a different European capital.
+Two EU 27+ sessions take place a year in a different European capital.
 The working language in international sessions is English.
 Five students are chosen to represent each EU member state, and together they comprise a delegation.
 Each delegate represents his/her native country in one of ten committees to discuss international issues which appear on the agenda of the European Parliament.
 The common goal is to find consensus within a committee on the draft of a resolution that is presented to the General Assembly and vigorously defended in the hope of winning majority approval.

-Over the past twenty years the national governments of the Member States have lent their support by providing facilities and giving permission for the two plenary days to be held in one of the assembly chambers of the Parliament of the host country:
+Over the past thirty years the national governments of the Member States have lent their support by providing facilities and giving permission for the two plenary days to be held in one of the assembly chambers of the Parliament of the host country:

 • Austria: the Parlament der Republik Österreich